Safe Controller Synthesis with Tunable Input-to-State Safe Control Barrier Functions: Conclusion

 \section{Conclusion}

-In this letter, we first reviewed the notion of \textit{safety} and \textit{input-to-state safety} formulated by \textit{input-to-state safe control barrier functions} (ISSf-CBF), and provided the conditions for the forward invariance of a set under input disturbance.
+In this letter, we first reviewed the notion of \textit{input-to-state safety} formulated by \textit{input-to-state safe control barrier functions} (ISSf-CBF), and provided the conditions for the forward invariance of a set under input disturbance.
 We then presented the new \textit{tunable input-to-state safe control barrier functions} (TISSf-CBF) to remedy the lack of tunability of the previous setup.
-In the final part, we demonstrated the effectiveness of the new method in simulation environment with a high fidelity automated truck model.
-Future work will include implementing a safety-critical control based on TISSf-CBF to a real automated truck and ensuring the safety experimentally.
+We demonstrated the effectiveness of the new method in simulation environment with a high fidelity automated truck model.
+Future work will include implementing a safety-critical control based on TISSf-CBF to a real automated truck and ensuring safety experimentally.